dressel/pyhackrf/README.md

 # Description

-I wanted something like [pyrtldsr](https://github.com/roger-/pyrtlsdr) for the HackRF: a convenient python interface that handled calls to the libhackrf library.
+I wanted something like [pyrtldsr](https://github.com/roger-/pyrtlsdr) for the HackRF: a convenient python interface to handle calls to the libhackrf library.
 The closest thing I found was [py-hackrf-ctypes](https://github.com/wzyy2/py-hackrf-ctypes), but it's about four years old and libhackrf has changed in that time.
 Also, I wanted a more direct copy of pyrtlsdr as I've used it before.